dreamsicle-io/create-component/README.md

 All that is necessary to start using the tool is a component name `name`, which corresponds to a pascal-cased string that will serve as the component name, and a relative `--path`/`-p` that contains a `_Template` directory.

 ### 1. Install

+While it is possible to run this script without installing it by using `npx`, it is recomended to install the package to the project's development dependencies in order to be able to rely on the behavior of the script version to version.

 ```shell
 npm install --save-dev @dreamsicle.io/create-component